c3tp/registry-authorization-server/README.md

-# registry-authorization-server
+# registry authorization server.
-Server that verifies authorization for docker registry requests
+# Allow users to restrict access/allow access to user namespaces in registries.